 Of course, a higher credit limit doesn't mean you should use up all your available credit.
 Remember: with great spending power comes great responsibility.

-Having an extra credit card just for emergency use will help you cover sudden expenses, like when your car conks out or a family member gets hospitalized.
-This is ideal if you don't have enough savings or access to cash, or if you don't want to wipe out your savings.
+When it comes to emergencies, it's always better to be one step ahead.
+An extra credit card just for emergency use will help you cover sudden expenses, like when your car conks out or a family member gets hospitalized.
+This is ideal if you don't have immediate access to cash, or if you don't want to wipe out your savings.

 Do you often make financial transactions on the internet using your credit card?
 Consider getting a card exclusively for shopping, paying bills, and other online transactions.

 A separate credit line for online purchases reduces the impact of identity theft or fraud.
 You can immediately cancel the card once you detect an unauthorized transaction.
 This won't affect your other cards.